lechien73/FizzBuzzLang/README.md

 # FizzBuzzLang
 ## The FizzBuzz Esoteric Programming Language
-I firmly believe that most esoteric programming languages are the result of the affect of alcohol on the brains of carbon-based life forms.
+I firmly believe that most esoteric programming languages are the result of the effect of alcohol on the brains of carbon-based life forms.
 FizzBuzzLang is no different!

 It's the language no one asked for, and never missed before it existed.
 But that didn't stop me creating it.
 Mainly because I dearly want a tech interview sometime, somewhere to go like this: